Leviwolf7/Leviwolf7/README.md

 <h1 align="center">Hi 👋, I'm <strong>Isai Torres</strong> 🧑‍💻</h1>
-<h3 align="left">🙋‍♂️ Passionate Frontend Developer with a deep love for coding and technology.
+<h3 align="left">Passionate Frontend Developer with a deep love for coding and technology.
 I thrive on learning new programming languages and exploring the latest trends in the tech world.</h3>

 <br>